paulczar/presentation-cloud-austin-deis/paas.md

 ### Add users / keys to instance

-Go ahead and add an `solum-ops` user and upload your public keys to it:
+Go ahead and add an `deis-ops` user and upload your public keys to it:

 ```
 $ DEIS_IP=<IP_OF_SERVER>